Helpful Herbs for Chronic Pain

 Feverfew is also known for its inflammation-reducing qualities.
 It may help you to manage inflammation and reduce pain from arthritis, gout, chronic pain and other inflammatory diseases effectively and with little or no side effects.

-Skullcap
+4. Skullcap

-You should check with your doctor before using skullcap because it has been known to interact with prescription medicines.
+You should check with your doctor before using skullcap because it has been known to interact with prescription medicine.
 It may be available through some of your favorite online retailers and local health food stores.

-Willow Bark
+5. Willow Bark

 Willow bark is an anti-inflammatory herb that is believed to work as well as NSAIDs.
 It naturally contains salicylic acid, the active compound in aspirin.